 Android is a fragmented market with many different devices and operating system versions.
 Note that, if your device supports more devices and/or versions it will definitely require more maintenance and testing as well as the related costs.
 The vice-versa is also true.
 You also require appropriate fonts, assets and layouts that will help in ensuring that the best possible experiences in the various screen characteristics are given.
 You should also consider the array of android supported sensors or UI facilities.
 All android apps have an application class, one or more activities and one or more fragments.

-The simple tools that you need are just a Mac or Windows PC, any type of Linux, and Eclipse, the ADT Plug in, and the Android SDK which are all free.
-You can go through the installation guide on Google so as to know how to set up your development environment.
-It has documentation of everything needed.
-Android has some unique parameters that you should consider when writing an android app.
+The simple tools that you need for Android app development are just a Mac or Windows PC, any type of Linux, and Eclipse, the ADT Plug in, and the Android SDK—all of which are free.
+You can go through the installation guide on Google to learn how to set up your development environment; it provides documentation of everything needed.
+Android has some unique parameters that you should consider when writing an Android app.
 Some of them include:

 Performance and responsiveness: You should always respond to user input within five seconds otherwise the operating system will ANR you.
 (ANR-application not responding – the only option that you will have is to force close your app.)